NKSubhash/uniflow-docs/workflows/admit-student.md

 ### Result

 UniFlow:
-- Creates a student profile
+- Creates a student profile.
-- Assigns a student ID
+- Assigns a student ID.
-- Links the student to the selected program and term
+- Links the student to the selected program and term.

 ---